Latest Release: v0.1.10

 The local installation works for Linux, Windows, and MacOS, and it is the easiest way to run the agents with small cases.
 If you plan to run larger cases, e.g., wing aero-structural optimization, you need to install the agents on an HPC.

-Optional: For VSCode on Windows, you can configure your terminal to use CMD by opening the Command Palette from the top panel, searching for “Terminal: Select Default Profile”, and then selecting CMD.
+Optional: For VS Code on Windows, you can configure your terminal to use a desired bash interface by opening the Command Palette from the top panel, searching for “Terminal: Select Default Profile”, and then selecting CMD, PowerShell, or bash.

 Step 3.
 Install Docker Desktop

-Download and install Docker Desktop App for MacOS, Windows, or Linux
+Download and install the Docker Desktop app for MacOS, Windows, or Linux.

 After the Docker Desktop is installed, open it and keep it open.